 Building Energy Performance Policy

 The building sector is the single largest user of energy in the United States, accounting for roughly 40 percent of total energy consumption, more than industry or transportation.
-Each year, we spend $450 billion on energy for our buildings.
+Each year, we spend over $400 billion on energy for our buildings.

 Many buildings were constructed before modern energy codes were in place, and as a result, they use more energy than they need to.
 Their owners may be deterred from upgrading them by a lack of information, misaligned financial incentives, or insufficient capital.
 If we can remove such barriers, we can save money for consumers and businesses; fuel economic growth; and reduce carbon pollution, safeguarding our health and the environment.

 IMT promotes diverse market-based public policies and voluntary programs that can significantly cut energy waste and boost buildings’ efficiency.
 The measures we recommend range from measuring energy use (benchmarking) and performing an energy audit (a “physical” for a building) to adopting energy-efficient lease terms and certifying building operators.
 These efforts reduce energy and water use.
 IMT helps cities and states select the right mix of policies and programs that are likely to succeed in their local market.
 To learn more about our work with cities, see the Policy Advocacy and Consulting page.

 Benchmarking and Transparency

 The core energy efficiency policy that IMT supports is the benchmarking and transparency of buildings’ energy use.
 Benchmarking means measuring a building’s energy use and then comparing it to the average for similar buildings.
 It allows owners and occupants to understand their building’s relative energy performance, and helps identify opportunities to cut energy waste.

 A recent analysis by the U.S. Environmental Protection Agency showed that buildings that are benchmarked save on average 7% in energy over three years.